-If a person who is not a nominated substitute enters the game as a substitute, that person will be considered "illegal" and must be removed from the game.
+If a person who is not on the roster (or, if no roster is required, not clearly a member of the team) enters the game as a substitute, that person will be considered "illegal" and must be removed from the game.
 Such a person cannot be cautioned, as he or she is neither a player nor a substitute.
 (However, if the person is a player who has been substituted out of the game, then he or she may be cautioned, as he or she is still under the authority of the referee.)
 If the referee stopped the game to deal with this person, the restart would be a dropped ball at the place where the ball was, subject to the special circumstances imposed in Law 8.
-The referee must remove the illegal person at the earliest opportunity and allow the former player to return, restarting as appropriate to the reason the ball was out of play.
+The referee will remove the illegal person at the earliest opportunity and, unless the team wishes to play short, allow the former player to return, restarting as appropriate to the reason the ball was out of play.
+There is no option for a second substitution until the next stoppage of play.
 The referee must file a complete report.